 ------------- Begin Text Changes ---------------

-The Common Block field in the HE-SIG-B field carries the RU allocation subfields.
-Depending on the PPDU bandwidth, the Common Block field can contain multiple RU Allocation subfields.
-The format of the Common Block field is defined in Common field .
+The Common field in the HE-SIG-B carries the RU Allocation subfields.
+Depending on the PPDU bandwidth, the Common field can contain multiple RU Allocation subfields.
+The format of the Common field is defined in Common field .